AdityaaRavi/AdityaaRavi/README.md

     -  I volunteered as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
     -  I was the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/) until I hit the term limit.

-- 🌱 I'm currently building a large full-stack web-app as a fun project...
+- 🌱 I'm currently building a full-stack web app with React, Node, and MySQL as a fun project...
 Stay Tuned!

 - 📫 How to reach me: [email](mailto:adityaaravi6@gmail.com), [personal website](https://sites.google.com/view/adityaaravi), or [linked-in](https://www.linkedin.com/in/adityaaravi6/).